‘Deconstructing Stigma’ Through Faces and Voices

 The Deconstructing Stigma project is an exemplar of an effective and engaging public education program to raise awareness about mental illness and to combat the pervasive negativity and discrimination surrounding these conditions.
 Kudos to all who were involved for bringing this wonderful project to fruition.

-Loyal readers of this blog will know that I also feature dozens of personal accounts of individuals who have been affected by mental health concerns in my “Stories of Hope” series.
+Loyal readers will know that I also feature dozens of personal accounts of individuals who have been affected by mental health concerns in my “Stories of Hope” series.
 Please check it out, and if you would like to share your story, please let me know via my contact page.

 Here’s a question: What else can be done to reduce stigma and discrimination about mental illness?
 Please leave a comment.
 Also, please subscribe to my blog and feel free to follow me on X (formerly Twitter), “like” my Facebook page, or connect on LinkedIn.
 Finally, if you enjoyed this article, please share it with a friend.
 Thanks!